keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ## Examples with HTTP Methods and Parameters

 ### Request Parameters
-Assume that you have an API with and endpoint `users` which requires a [GET parameter](/extend/generic-extractor/tutorial/rest/#url) `type` to specify which users will be retrieved.
-E.g a request to `/users?type=active` would return a response with active users:
+Assume that you have an API with the endpoint `users` which requires the [GET parameter](/extend/generic-extractor/tutorial/rest/#url) `type` to specify which users are to be retrieved.
+For example, a request to `/users?type=active` returns a response with active users:

 {% highlight json %}